autogluon/autogluon/docs/tutorials/multimodal/efficient_finetuning_basic.md

 ## Combine Gradient Checkpointing and Parameter-efficient Finetuning

-By combining [gradient checkpointing](https://pytorch.org/docs/stable/checkpoint.html) and parameter-efficient finetuning, it is feasible to finetune models that have close to two billion parameters (e.g., [google/mt5-xl](https://huggingface.co/google/mt5-xl)) with a single GPU in [AWS G4 instances](https://aws.amazon.com/ec2/instance-types/g4/).
+By combining [gradient checkpointing](https://pytorch.org/docs/stable/checkpoint.html) and parameter-efficient finetuning, it is feasible to finetune models that have close to two billion parameters (e.g., [google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl)) with a single GPU in [AWS G4 instances](https://aws.amazon.com/ec2/instance-types/g4/).
 To turn on gradient checkpointing, all you need is to set `"model.hf_text.gradient_checkpointing"` to `True`.
-To improve the training speed, we won't use [google/mt5-xl](https://huggingface.co/google/mt5-xl) in the following example and you can try it by setting `"model.hf_text.checkpoint_name": "google/mt5-xl"`, or refer to [the example](https://gist.github.com/sxjscience/b011460574c7e41c47a42ba86d026cbc).

 ```{.python .input}
 from autogluon.multimodal import MultiModalPredictor